PLEASE ROTATE ME

-But because contact tracing requires more precision, contact tracing technologies using BLE require greater refinement to be consistently accurate.
+But because contact tracing requires more precision, contact tracing technologies using Bluetooth LE require greater refinement to be consistently accurate.
 By contrast, social distancing wristbands can reliably indicate whether the user is within a certain distance of another user — but not whether or not they have been exposed.

 As the demand for social distancing technologies increases, developers are exploring different Bluetooth connectivity options for optimum results.
-BLE can be used to measure distance using one of three primary approaches:
+Bluetooth LE can be used to measure distance using one of three primary approaches:

 This solution relies on the received signal strength indicator (RSSI) to measure the distance between the transmitter and the receiver.
 RSSI alone is a straightforward way to gauge the distance between two points and it has a low bill of materials (BOM) cost — but it’s not the most accurate solution.

-Another promising option combines BLE with Ultra-wideband (UWB).
+Another promising option combines Bluetooth LE with ultra-wideband (UWB).
 UWB is a low energy radio frequency technology that can transmit short-range, high bandwidth communications over the radio spectrum.
 UWB is best suited for data collection, location tracking, and short-range indoor application.
 Combining RSSI with UWB results in highly accurate measurements, but it has a higher BOM cost due to the UWB chip.

-Unlike RSSI alone, BLE-based proprietary technologies can add distance measurement capabilities, making it more accurate and giving BLE solutions a wider set of applications.
+Unlike RSSI alone, Bluetooth LE connectivity-based proprietary technologies can add distance measurement capabilities, making it more accurate and giving Bluetooth LE solutions a wider set of applications.
 Proprietary technologies can combine Bluetooth LE data packets with constant tone frequency exchanges in order to generate the strong signals needed for more accurate ranging.
-BLE-based proprietary technologies can also be more accurate than RSSI alone and BLE+ UWB — it can also boast a low BOM cost.
+Bluetooth LE connectivity-based proprietary technologies can also be more accurate than RSSI alone and Bluetooth LE+ UWB — it can also boast a low BOM cost.

-For instance, Tharsus’ social distancing solution Bump is an RF-based personal motion system that uses Telink’s BLE-based proprietary technologies to gauge distance in real time.
+For instance, Tharsus’ social distancing solution Bump is an RF-based personal motion system that uses Telink’s Bluetooth LE connectivity-based proprietary technologies to gauge distance in real time.
 When two devices with Bump sensors come within 6.5 feet of one another, both devices alert their wearers via subtle sound or light warning.

 To stem the spread of COVID-19, event venues, businesses, and workplaces will need to maintain proper social distancing for the foreseeable future.
 Engineers and tech experts are focused on developing social distancing technologies that are accurate enough to ensure public safety, and affordable enough to be deployed at scale.